Gastroenterology Fellowship Curriculum

 Fellows will learn endoscopy at our two core teaching hospitals and two ambulatory endoscopy centers.
 These facilities include all state-of-the-art general and advanced endoscopy equipment, including ERCP, cholangioscopy, electrohydraulic and laser lithotripsy, EUS and fine needle aspiration, capsule endoscopy, digital video imaging, radiofrequency ablation, endoscopic mucosal resection, placement of advanced enteral nutrition devices, and enteral and pancreatico-biliary stenting.
 We are the first in the region to pioneer and perform numerous innovative and advanced procedures.
 A full complement of support services, including anesthesiology, pathology, diagnostic and interventional radiology, surgery, and oncology are available.

 Fellows will attain competence in performing all ACGME-required GI procedures and have the opportunity for exposure to advanced endoscopic techniques.
-Each year, one senior fellow who demonstrates inclination and aptitude towards a career in advanced endoscopy may be selected to spend a concentrated year training to competence in ERCP and EUS.
+Each year, one senior fellow who demonstrates inclination and aptitude towards a career in advanced endoscopy may be selected to spend a concentrated year training in ERCP and EUS.

 BACK TO TOP